 During his immigration proceedings, Mr. Ali was detained for more than three years and the government rejected requests to have the terms of his detention reviewed.
 In 2005 the National Immigrant Justice Center submitted a petition on Mr. Ali's behalf to the United Nations Working Group on Arbitrary Detention (UNWGAD).
 The working group found that Mr. Ali's detention was arbitrary and violated international law.
 Mr. Ali was finally released from detention in December 2005.

-Attorneys from the Chicago office of Mayer Brown have served as co-counsel to Mr. Ali in federal court.
+Attorneys from the Chicago office of Mayer Brown served as co-counsel to Mr. Ali in federal court.